KNowledgeOnWebScale/hedge-spec/examples/README.md

 The data controller would be the user or none at all?

 9. [Description-22](./uc-22/description-22.md): Can `dpv:AccountManagement` be a processing operation besides a purpose?

+If it cant, are `dpv:Processing` and `odrl:use` enough to represent "full control" over the pod?

 ### Closed Issues